 Ray also believes that Eric Bischoff was getting into the Mexican Lucha Libre style, which may have also influenced his vision for the characters.

-Ray Lloyd and Chris Kanyon went to the arcades to observe the Mortal Kombat gameplay and listen to what the kids were saying while playing.
+Ray Lloyd and Chris Kanyon went to the arcades to observe the Mortal Kombat gameplay and listen to the kids’ words while playing.

 The Mortis character shared a past with Glacier, similar to Sub-Zero and Scorpion in the Mortal Kombat games.
 But unlike the games that went deep into the lore, WCW never revealed details on the connection between the two.

-Glacier spent the first half of his career in the mid-card, and it wasn’t until March 1997 when he would enter a long-term feud with Mortis.
+Glacier spent the first half of his career in the mid-card, and it wasn’t until March 1997 that he entered a long-term feud with Mortis.
 Later, Wrath and Ernest “The Cat” Miller got thrown into the mix.

 Both Ray Lloyd and Chris Kanyon were, as he says, “extremely hungry and passionate.
 Failure wasn’t going to be something we experienced.
-If it was going to get squashed, it wasn’t going to be because we didn’t work hard enough.”
+If it were to get squashed, it wouldn’t be because we didn’t work hard enough.”

 Although entrenched in the mid-card, Glacier remained undefeated from September 1996 to August 1997 until tasting defeat for the first time at the hands of Buff Bagwell on September 1st.